A month after quake, survivors need shelter, sanitation

 The U.N. representative said tents are still needed even though they are not “the optimal solution” for sheltering people.
 He reported some cases of scabies outbreaks because of poor sanitary conditions.

-Last month, the U.N. made a flash appeal for $397.6 million to help Syrian quake victims and $1 billion appeal for victims in Turkey to cover emergency needs, such as food, protection, education water and shelter, for three months.
-Rodriguez said the appeal for Turkey is only about 10 percent funded.
+Last month, the U.N. made a flash appeal for $397.6 million to help Syrian quake victims — just over half of which has come in — and a $1 billion appeal for victims in Turkey to cover emergency needs, such as food, protection, education water and shelter, for three months.
+Rodriguez said the appeal for Turkey is only about 10% funded.

 “The reality is that if we do not move beyond the roughly 10% that we have, the U.N. and its partners will not be able to meet the humanitarian needs,” he said.

-Note: This story has been corrected to show that the earthquake killed more than 46,000 people in Turkey, not close to 47,000.